Index of this Post

 She has a phallus, she feels its shape under her clothes, which does not [p267] prevent her from having a vagina as well, nor, of course, from wanting this phallus to enter it.

-Seminar VII[vi] 10th February 1960, p141 of Dennis Porter’s translation : Thus, as I say, the interest of anamorphosis is described as a turning point when the artist completely reverses the use of that illusion of space, when he forces it to enter into the original goal, that is to transform it into the support of the hidden reality – it being understood that, to a certain extent, a work of art always involves encircling the Thing.
+Seminar VII[xxxi] 10th February 1960, p141 of Dennis Porter’s translation : Thus, as I say, the interest of anamorphosis is described as a turning point when the artist completely reverses the use of that illusion of space, when he forces it to enter into the original goal, that is to transform it into the support of the hidden reality – it being understood that, to a certain extent, a work of art always involves encircling the Thing.

 This also allows us to approach a little closer to the unanswered question on the ends of art: is the end of art imitation or non-imitation?
 Does art imitate what it represents?
 If you begin by posing the question in those terms, you are already caught in the trap, and there is no way out of remaining in the impasse in which we find ourselves between figurative and so-called abstract art.